 How It Works

 Our program is limited to 12 kids daily, with 3 full time licensed childcare providers.
-The school is best suited for ages 3 mos. to 5 years.
-We offer drop in care for school age children.
-Our regular operating hours are from 7:30am to 6:00pm Monday though Friday.
-In addition to our regular operating hours we offer extended evening care, weekend childcare, and overnights.
+The school is best suited for ages 12 mos. to 5 years and we also offer drop in care for school age children.

 We support happy and healthy families by fostering open communication with the families in our care.
 This insures that your child is receiving the best care possible.